Jury: Man guilty in 1989 murder of teen near Bellingham

-BELLINGHAM — A Whatcom County jury has found a man guilty of first-degree murder in the death of an 18-year-old woman nearly three decades ago.
+BELLINGHAM, Wash.
+(AP) — A Whatcom County jury has found a man guilty of first-degree murder in the death of an 18-year-old woman nearly three decades ago.

 The Bellingham Herald reports 51-year-old Timothy Bass of Everson was found guilty Friday after the jury deliberated for about a day.